Karenm0633/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-Git is a control system while Github is the host and provides Git.
+Git is a control system and keeps pictures of the code while Github is the host and provides Git

 ---
 ## Initial Setup